Baruch Podolsky

-Baruch Boris Semyonovich Podolsky (ברוך פודולסקי; 18 February 1940 – 21 February 2011) was an Israeli linguist, lexicographer, television and radio presenter, teacher, and noted expert in the field of Hebrew and Semitic languages.
+Baruch (Boris) Semyonovich Podolsky (ברוך פודולסקי; 18 February 1940 – 21 February 2011) was an Israeli linguist, lexicographer, television and radio presenter, teacher, and noted expert in the field of Hebrew and Semitic languages.
 He authored a number of popular Hebrew dictionaries and science books.

 Early life in the Soviet Union

 Podolsky was born in Moscow, Russia, on 18 February 1940.
 His mother, Dora Borisovna Kustanovich, graduated from the Jewish Pedagogical College and Moscow State Pedagogical Institute.
 After the faculty was closed, she worked as a teacher of Russian language and literature.
 His father, Semyon Moiseevich Podolsky, graduated from the history department of Moscow State University and taught history at the high school level.

-Between 1941 and 1944, the family lived in the city of Orske in the Southern Urals region; in 1944, Podolsky returned to Moscow.
+Between 1941 and 1944, the family lived in the city of Orsk in the Southern Urals region; in 1944, Podolsky returned to Moscow.

 Podolsky's parents were passionate about Jewish culture: they attended the Moscow State Jewish Theatre, subscribed to the newspaper Einikait, and owned a library of books in Yiddish.

 Podolsky learned to read Yiddish from his mother.
 His father, using his grandmother's prayer book, taught him to read Hebrew as well.

 After graduating from high school, Podolsky decided to study Semitic languages.
 During those years in the Soviet Union, Semitology could be studied in only two places: Tbilisi University, where teaching was conducted in the Georgian language, and the Eastern faculty of Leningrad University.
 In Leningrad, admission to this department occurred only once every two years, but not during that particular year.
 For this reason, Podolsky entered the Institute of Oriental Languages at Moscow State University, intending to study Arabic.
 However, the Arabic branch was not open that year, so he was accepted into the Hindi department.

 In 1958, Podolsky and his parents were arrested on charges of "anti-Soviet agitation and propaganda using national prejudices" (under Article 58-10, part two, of the penal code) and "participation in an anti-Soviet organization" (under Article 58–11).
 The grounds for these arrests were their contact with employees of the Israeli embassy and their study of Hebrew.
 Podolsky was imprisoned in the Dubravlag labor camp (in the republic of Mordovia) for five years.
 In 1967, he was again sentenced to two years imprisonment for Zionist activities.

 In 1971, Podolsky and his wife, Lydia Kamen, were repatriated to Israel.